-- Minimum grade achieved for class/lab of a 76% for each of three semesters - Minimum grade achieved for clinical of a 76% for each of three semesters - Tuition and fees must be paid in full - All clinical hour absences must be made up within the appropriate care area, prior to receiving a certificate. - Completion of Community Health/Service Learning Requirements. - Completion of Financial Aid Exit Counseling.
+- Minimum grade achieved for class/lab of a 76% for each of three semesters - Minimum grade achieved for clinical of a 76% for each of three semesters - Tuition and fees must be paid in full - All clinical hour absences must be made up within the appropriate care area, prior to receiving a certificate. - Completion of Financial Aid Exit Counseling.